-A nation without God on the surface may seem to prosper but is lost and desolate without God.
-The world is seeing devastation, social and political upheaval, with wars and rumors of war, pandemics; creating a physical, financial, emotional, and spiritual downward spiral.
+A nation without God on the surface may seem to prosper but is lost and desolate without God; in a world seeing devastation at every hand, social and political upheaval, wars and rumors of war, pandemics; creating a physical, financial, emotional, and spiritual downward spiral.

-Some compelling quotes: Fear that man who fears not God (Anonymous).
+Fear that man who fears not God (Anonymous Quote).
 We are all dangerous folk without God's controlling hand (William Ward Ayer).
 God often visits us but most of the time we are not at home (Joseph Roux).
 One has to trust that God knows how to manage the world (Isaac Singer).
-If one were turned into the wisdom handed down, through godly advice, they would be far better than listening to unsound, unbiblical, and adverse advice.
+If one were turned into the wisdom handed down, through godly advice, they would be far better than listening to unsound, unbiblical, and adverse advice!

-Godly leadership is demonstrated many times in God's Word; as well as those who are evil and rebellious towards God, and ill-advising the people.
-We are living in a time when truth is hard to identify; being sweep under the rug to deceive the people towards acceptance of a desired lifestyle or political maneuvering.
+Godly leadership is demonstrated many times in God's Word; as well as leadership that is evil and rebellious towards God and ill-advising the people.
+We are living in a time when truth is hard to identify; being sweep under the rug to deceive the people towards acceptance of a desired lifestyle or political power grab.

 It was noted that where there is no fear of God, no reverence for God, every evil can and will abound.
 The idea that we humans will be good without God is a deceptive fallacy.
 When people are devoid of the knowledge and wisdom that comes from believing God and having reverence for Him, they become morally corrupt, exceedingly evil, violent and destructive.